hamza-m-masood/camunda-docs/docs/reference/announcements.md

 ### Removal of Web Modeler's beta API

-As of the 8.5 release, the Web Modeler's beta API has been removed.
+The Web Modeler's beta API has been removed.
 The API was deprecated in 8.3 and is no longer available in 8.5.
 Use the [Web Modeler v1 API](/apis-tools/web-modeler-api/index.md) instead.
 For a migration guide, see the [Web Modeler API documentation](/apis-tools/web-modeler-api/index.md#migrating-from-beta-to-v1).

+### Updated SaaS URLs

+The SaaS URL is being shortened from cloud.camunda.io to camunda.io.
+Both URLs will be available until 8.6, after which point there will be an auto-redirect to the shorter URLs.
+If you have internal whitelisting or active rules for cloud.camunda.io, please transition them to camunda.io.
+This change primarily affects Console and Modeler.
+During signup, users are briefly redirected through Accounts (accounts.cloud.camunda.io), which will also be updated.

 ## Camunda 8.4